Seton Hall Leadership Institute

 Provide a competitively-selected cohort of undergraduate leaders with a comprehensive, four-year, leadership development certificate program (non-credit bearing) that includes:

-• A cross-disciplinary, foundational understanding of leadership principles based on the 7 pillars on how to lead yourself and lead organizations, led by the Institute’s Executive Director
+• A cross-disciplinary, foundational understanding of leadership principles focused on how to lead yourself, teams, and organizations.

-• Experiential opportunities (internships, workshops, intra- university, and intra-college leadership positions) designed to apply leadership theory and concepts into practice
+• Experiential opportunities (workshops, intra- university, and intra-college leadership positions) designed to apply leadership theory and concepts in practice.

-• Professional coaching certified by the International Coach Federation and mentorship from Institute leadership, industry leaders in their respective fields, and a network of Seton Hall graduates starting their own careers
+• Professional coaching certified by the International Coaching Federation and mentorship from Institute leadership, industry leaders in their respective fields, and a network of Seton Hall graduates starting their own careers.

 History

 Formalized leadership development is not new to Seton Hall University.
 In 1995, the Stillman School of Business established the Gerald P. Buccino ’63 Center for Leadership Development.
-This perennially award-winning program develops an elite cohort of business undergraduate students to master their leadership competencies and is funded, in part, through the Center’s namesake, the esteemed Seton Hall alumnus Mr. Gerald P. Buccino.
+This perennially award-winning program develops an elite cohort of business undergraduate students to master their leadership competencies and is funded, in part, through the Center’s namesake, the esteemed Seton Hall alumnus, Mr. Gerald P. Buccino.
 In 2017, the decision was made to expand this initiative to a university-wide program headed by LTC (retired) Bryan Price, Ph.D., its inaugural Executive Director.
-In addition to Stillman’s highly successful leadership development program led by Michael Reuter, five other colleges within the university have established Associate Directors to stand up individual leadership programs within their disciplinary fields.
-Together, under Dr. Price’s leadership, they form the Seton Hall Leadership Institute.
+In addition to Stillman’s highly successful leadership development program led by Michael Reuter, five other colleges within the university established Associate Directors to stand up individual leadership programs within their disciplinary fields.
+Today, the Buccino Leadership Institute, under the leadership of Dr. Stanton Brown, is a robust Institute, with two directors of undergraduate programs, an assistant director, and faculty fellows, who bring leadership expertise and specialized knowledge to the Institute's leaders.

 Contact Us